 $ sudo nano /etc/fstab

-3. Locate the line with the swap file path and remove it.
+Locate and remove the line with the swap file path.

 $ sudo rm /path/to/swapfile